waterbycounty

 What's happening with rivers in Tuscarawas County right now?

-Tuscarawas County's primary USGS streamgage on the Tuscarawas River is currently reading 2,510 cubic feet per second — 94% of the long-term mean of 2,664.44 cfs.
+Tuscarawas County's primary USGS streamgage on the Tuscarawas River has a pipeline snapshot of 2,510 cubic feet per second — 94% of the long-term mean of 2,664.44 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Tuscarawas County water compare to the Ohio average?